 A Word of Caution About Feelings Check Ins

-Daily feeling check-ins are great, but they can come with their complications.
+A feelings check-ins on the surface is great, but it can come with complications.
 Think through your procedures and make sure you are prepared.

 - What will you do when a student says they are not doing well?